GTPB/ARANGS16/docs/2016-05-10/puppet/Worksheet.md

 - Have a look at this edited [Vagrantfile](https://github.com/rvosa/arangs2016/blob/master/conf/vagrant/Vagrantfile)
 - Which Linux distribution is specified in this file? _The file specifies [ubuntu/trusty64](https://atlas.hashicorp.com/ubuntu/boxes/trusty64), which corresponds with Ubuntu 14.04 LTS "Trusty Tahr"_
-- Can you find this distribution in the [vagrant cloud](https://atlas.hashicorp.com/boxes/search)?
+- Can you find this distribution in the [vagrant cloud](https://atlas.hashicorp.com/boxes/search)? _Yes, [here](https://atlas.hashicorp.com/ubuntu/boxes/trusty64)_
-- Is this a common distribution?
+- Is this a common distribution? _The commonest: it is the first result in the vagrant cloud and has been downloaded more than 15 million times_
-- How does it compare to the operating system of your host desktop?
+- How does it compare to the operating system of your host desktop? _It is the same_
 - Are there likely to be Virtualbox guest additions for this distribution?
 - Provisioning is the process of installing and configuring additional tools on a base OS.
 Before lunch we saw an example of provisioning using shell commands in the Vagrantfile.
 Which provisioner is used in this edited Vagrantfile?